Sabine Lisicki: Serve

 Lisicki's serve is among the most powerful on the WTA Tour, having been described variously as a "cannon" and a "howitzer".
 She is known to hit serves at speeds of over 120 mph, and at the 2014 Bank of the West Classic she broke the WTA fastest serve record with a speed of 131 mph, a record previously held by Venus Williams at 129 mph.

 Her serve is often regarded as her main weapon and with it, for the year up to November 2013, she was ranked fifth in the WTA for first service points won, 70.7%, and fifth for service games won, 73.7%.
 She was ranked second in the aces count in 2013, only behind Serena Williams, and was ranked fifth in 2014.
 Lisicki also held the record for the most aces in a singles match.
 She broke the record of 24, held jointly by Serena Williams and Kaia Kanepi, by hitting 27 aces during her second-round encounter against Belinda Bencic at the 2015 Aegon Classic on 17 June 2015.

 Lisicki, however, can be hindered by her weak and inconsistent second serve, which is usually only around 70 to 80 mph, and an occasionally high double-fault counts.

 Surfaces

-Lisicki's favourite surface is grass and she has had the most success on that surface.
-She used to "hate" playing on grass because she is allergic to it and had a five-match losing streak on grass in 2009.
-She is now on medication for her allergy and "loves" playing on it.
+Lisicki's favourite surface is grass.
+She used to "hate" playing on grass but after beginning medication for her allergy "loves" playing on it.

 Personal life

-Lisicki lives in Bradenton, Florida, USA, and owns a Yorkshire Terrier named Happy.
+Lisicki lives in Bradenton, Florida.
 She is fluent in German, English and Polish.
-Her off-court interests include reading, music, and athletics.
 She is a fan of the Germany national football team and of Bundesliga club Bayern Munich.
-She is gluten-intolerant.

 Lisicki was previously in a relationship with German comedian Oliver Pocher, whom she dated for almost three years.
 The couple split in 2016.

 On 8 March 2024, Lisicki announced on Instagram that she and her fiancé were expecting a baby.
 On 8 September 2024, she announced that she had given birth to a daughter.